benjaminapetersen/jzbtool/README.md

 A tiny go program for decoding a jzb string into JSON, or encoding JSON into a jzb.

+## Instructions

+1. Download the binary for your platform (OSX, Linux)
+2. Install it in your ~/bin dir (or somewhere that lets you easily use it)
+3. Run `jzbtool -jbz eJxSqo5RykvMTY1RsopR8krMS41RqlUCBAAA__9I_AaO` to see the json decoded (and pretty printed!) output
+4. Run `jzbtool -jbz eJxSqo5RykvMTY1RsopR8krMS41RqlUCBAAA__9I_AaO --color=false --pretty=false` to see the json blob without fancy features
+5. Run `jsbtool -json  '{"name": "Jane"}'` to see the jzb encoded output string

 ## Option flags:

 ```bash